-The non-trade amounts due from a subsidiary represent advances which are unsecured, non-interest bearing and are repayable on demand.
+The non-trade amounts due from a subsidiary represent advances which are unsecured, non-interest bearing and are repayable when cash flows of the borrower permits.

 VAT receivable relates to the percentage of qualifying purchases at the time the vendor invoices are processed.